 5- Parque de La Candamia

-Parks are great destinations when you have your family members for companies.
+Parks are great destinations when you have your family members for company.
 Interestingly, León offers some of the world’s most beautiful parks and gardens.
 Parque La Candamia is one of the most popular tourist attractions in León.

 6- The Palace of Count Luna (Palacio del Conde Luna)